hoijui/oho/README.txt

 2-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/ImageMap) and place the file(s) in a directory called ImageMap in your extensions/ folder.
 3-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'ImageMap' );
-4-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+4-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	13-InputBox
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/InputBox) and place the file(s) in a directory called InputBox in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'InputBox' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	14-InterWiki
 1-Get the latest revision of the code from InterWiki.php(https://code.organicdesign.nz/extensions/tree/master/MediaWiki-Legacy/InterWiki/), save as a file in your extensions directory and include from your LocalSettings.php file as usual.